For whosoever shall call upon the name of Yahweh shall be saved (Rom 10:13).

 Strong’s G 2424 claims that Ἰησοῦς is transliterated as Iesous.
 It is also stated that the KJV translates Strong’s G2424 as Jesus and Joshua.
 The etymology, or origin of this word translated into English as Jesus, is apparently of Hebrew origin יְהוֹשׁוּעַ (H3091) and that word is transliterated as Yehowshuwa, which has it’s etymology, or origin from יְהֹוָה (H3068) and יָשַׁע (H3467). which then is translated to Joshua with a meaning of Jehovah is salvation.
 Can you follow this distorted and illogical so-called etymology?

-Our great redeemer has a name above all other names, this can not be said of Joshua (H3091).
+- Our great redeemer has a name above all other names, this can not be said of Joshua (H3091).

-It is impossible that the only Savior, who is Yahweh manifest in the flesh, would share His name with Joshua.
-Also, the Messiah came forth with the Father’s name, and that glorious name is Yahweh.
+- Our Messiah came forth with the Father’s name, and that glorious name is Yahweh.
 This Joshua did not do (John 5:43, Math 21:9).

 Act 4:12 Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved